magpantaynic/magpantaynic/README.md

 - ⚡ Fun fact: my favorite color is blue 💙
 - 🔭 I’m currently a Software Developer Traineer, working on improving my coding skills by practicing different exercise problems.
 - 🥅 My goal is to try to work on some code every single day 🙏🏼
+- 💬 Ask me about favorite foods or food spots if you're in my state!
 - 📫 How to reach me: magpantaynicole98@gmail.com
 - 👩🏻‍💻Checkout my personal website to learn more about me: https://magpantaynicole98.wixsite.com/nicolemsworld